-Rabies is a dangerous virus that causes brain inflammation in humans and other mammals.
-Animals carrying the infection can spread rabies to humans through bites and scratches.
+Rabies is a dangerous virus that causes brain inflammation.
+Animals can spread rabies to humans through bites and scratches.
+The rabies vaccines and other medications can treat infections.

 Without treatment, the disease can be fatal.
 However, it is treatable if a person who has had exposure to rabies seeks immediate medical attention.